Credit Unions Positioned to Lead on Gender Equity

 "It's important to have people to look up to who look like you," Bartels said, "and that's not specific to finance.
 When women serve as role models, other women can see what's possible."

 Plus, Kitsch pointed out that if organizations don't have women in leadership roles, they're leaving out half the population.
 That's a big deal when you're in an industry that is meant to serve the whole community.

 Tips for Women

-- Volunteer for everything — If something needs to be done, raise your hand to do it, even if you're not sure exactly how.
+If something needs to be done, raise your hand to do it, even if you're not sure exactly how.
 Too many women wait to acquire skills and education while men just give it a try.
 That goes for volunteering in your community, too.
 It's a great way to learn what your community's needs are and gain valuable leadership skills.

-- Advocate for yourself — If you have ideas, speak up and own them.
+If you have ideas, speak up and own them.
 Too often a woman's thoughts and opinions get passed over during a meeting, only to be praised when a man repeats the same idea a few minutes later.
 Be sure you have people's attention when you talk and speak with confidence.
 You earned your seat at the table just as much as the men around you.
 The same goes for pay.
 Do your research.
 Understand the market for your position.
 If you know your work is worth more than what you're being paid, talk about it with your boss.

-- Advocate for other women — As you move up the ladder, be sure to support other women who are coming up behind you.
+As you move up the ladder, be sure to support other women who are coming up behind you.
 Use your influence to create more opportunities for them, especially women of color.

 Credit Unions as Agents for Change